sandy252/pdf_qa/README.md

 ## Acknowledgments

-- Thanks to Streamlit, Langchain, OpenAI, and Pincone for their fantastic tools and services.
+- Thanks to Streamlit, Langchain, OpenAI, and Pinecone for their fantastic tools and services.

 ## Contact